testdrivenio/django-aloe-bdd/example_bdd/README.md

     status = models.CharField(max_length=8, choices=STATUSES, default=PENDING)
 ```

+Friendships can be `ACCEPTED` or `REJECTED`.
+If the other user has not taken action, then the default status is `PENDING`.

-Make a migration and migrate the database.
+You make a migration and migrate the database.

 ```
 python manage.py makemigrations
 python manage.py migrate
 ```

-Rename the view.
+You rename the `FriendshipsView`.

 **example/views.py**